OSGConnect/tutorial-R/README.md

 	transfer_input_files = mcpi.R
 	arguments = mcpi.R

-	requirements = (HAS_CVMFS_oasis_opensciencegrid_org =?= TRUE)
+	requirements = OSGVO_OS_STRING == "RHEL 6" && Arch == "X86_64" && HAS_MODULES == True
 	queue 100

 Notice the requirements line?
-You'll need to put `HAS_CVMFS_oasis_opensciencegrid_org =?= TRUE` any time you need software from `/cvmfs`.
+You'll need to put `HAS_MODULES == True` any time you need software from `/cvmfs`.
 There's also one small gotcha here – make sure the "log" directory used in the submit file exists before you submit!
 Else HTCondor will fail because it has nowhere to write the logs.

 ##Submit and analyze
 Finally, submit the job to OSG Connect!